Petroleum industry in Equatorial Guinea: Economic and demographic changes

 The rapid rise of the petroleum industry in Equatorial Guinea has provided money for the government from two fronts: oil profits and foreign aid.
-It is important to note that both of these are without any strings attached.
+Both are without any strings attached.
 Unlike other developing countries that often have to meet certain requirements to receive aid from foreign donors, the control the government retains overs its oil industry gives them a bargaining chip against any sort of involvement in domestic policies.
 In fact, there has not been a World Bank lending program for the country since 1999.
 Additionally, its vast oil reserves allow the government to obtain loans backed by future oil revenues.
 From these financial resources combined, greater investments in patronage and security forces can implemented.

 Given that pools of resources have been secured, Obiang has made it a priority to increase international legitimacy.
 Juridical statehood to control the money that entered the country and the benefits that come from them.
 Specifically, he has personally asked the British government for help in running its government in a more efficient manner and providing for more transparency.
 In return, the government has received praise from many foreign leaders, as the IMF did in 2003.
 Despite these initiatives, little has actually been done to reduce corruption and improve the lives of the general population.

 The population of the country has increased recently, which can be attributed to the growth in economic activity.

 A number of demographic changes have come since the oil boom.
 From the increased wealth of the country, populations are more inclined to live in urban settings.
 However, the higher level of spending has in turn led the domestic currency to inflate.
 This coupled with a reduction in foreign aid has led to an overall reduction in the standard of living.
 Although those that are directly employed by oil firms are well-paid by local standards, they represent a small sliver of the population.
 Additionally, that money stays with the oil companies, as company town models are quite prevalent.
 Therefore, much of the luxuries that are within the country are only accessible by a select few.
 This creates a divide between those that are involved with the oil industry and those that are not.
 In fact, it is a common policy that only those directly employed by the companies are allowed to live within the walls of these compounds; even servants must come and go daily.
 Thus, this system calls into question whether or not oil money trickles down within the country's society.